 Our favourite rooms

 If opening your doors and stepping straight onto some Indian Ocean sand sounds about right, go for a Bang on Beach; if the budget’s a little bigger, make it a Best on Beach and ask for one with a terrace.
-If securing a sunlounger’s a priority, go for a Poolside, so you can get to the pool first.
+If securing a sunlounger’s a priority, go for a poolside Sea View room, so you can dive in first.